xxing-personal/prompt-playground/doc/Guide.md

 - **Red**: Removed lines.

 ![Diff View](screenshots/05_diff_view.png)

+### Output Comparison
+Compare how two versions perform with the same input:
+1. Click **"diff"** next to a version in the dropdown
+2. Switch to the **"Output Comparison"** tab
+3. Click **"Settings"** to configure model and variables
+4. Click **"Run Both Versions"** to see side-by-side outputs

+## 5. Run History
+Your playground runs are automatically saved per version:
+- View recent runs in the collapsible **Run History** panel
+- Click any run to restore its configuration and results
+- History is specific to each prompt version

 ## 6. Multi-Model Testing
 Compare how different models respond to the same prompt instantly.